-(Three papers and a Thesis (38.601)).
+(Three papers selected from 38.401-38.410 and a Thesis (38.601)).

 This course normally requires from fifteen months to two years and necessitates full-time attendance.
-Students who propose to undertake the MSc Degree should consult the Head of the Department towards the end of the previous year to decide upon the choice of a thesis subject.
+Students who propose to undertake the MSc Degree should consult the Head of the Department towards the end of the previous year.
+Students will take 38.401 and 2 other papers from those listed.